d-rh/guest/README.md

-- Implement React front end with Material UI
+- Implement front end styled with Material UI

 - Make the UI aware that a user is currently authenticated